MyTooliT/ICOc/readme.md

 #### Single Measurements

-Three measuring points are stored into a single CAN20 message.
+Three measuring points are stored into a single CAN 2.0 message.
 A CAN message contains a message counter that cyclically increments from 0-255.
 Thus each message generates three entries in the log with the same message counter (MsgCounter).
 Moreover, at a reception of a CAN message generates a time stamp (Time Stamp) .
 Time Stamps in reference to the message counters may be used to determine the correct sampling frequency, message losses and to determine the message jitter (Maximum-Minimums Time determines a jitter).
 Furthermore, the message value represents the ADC value from the conversion from a sensor voltage to a sensor value.
 The sensory value transforms to the calibrated International System of Unit (SI) by processing kx+d and the corresponding k and d may be taken from the EEPROM by the configuration commands 0x60(Calibration Factor k) and 0x61(Calibration Factor d).
 Please see the following example:

 [I](2937092ms): MsgCounter: 8; TimeStamp: 236265914.467ms; AccX 32658;
 [I](2937092ms): MsgCounter: 8; TimeStamp: 236265914.467ms; AccX 32668;